 |

-The NFPA 10 requires fire extinguishers to be inspected when they're first installed and visually inspected once a month after that.
-Any competent person, knowledgeable about extinguishers, can carry out an inspection.
+The NFPA 10 requires fire extinguishers to be inspected when they're first installed and visually inspected monthly after that.
+Anyone knowledgeable about extinguishers can carry out an inspection.

 If any of the above conditions are not met, contact a certified fire extinguisher maintenance company for a thorough inspection.
 They’ll make repairs and replacements wherever necessary.
-Plus, it’s advisable to inspect extinguishers more frequently if placed in locations that are more prone to rust, impact, or tampering.
-And have your extinguishers serviced annually by a reputable fire company.
+In environments prone to rust, impact, or tampering, more frequent inspections are advisable.

-Unlike the monthly visual inspection, fire extinguisher maintenance needs to be performed by a certified person familiar with the requirements of the NFPA 10.
+Unlike the monthly visual inspection, fire extinguisher maintenance needs to be performed by a certified person familiar with NFPA 10 requirements.
 Maintenance can be conducted once a year or when indicated by an inspection discrepancy.

-The maintenance procedures are detailed in the manufacturer’s service manual and have to be performed by trained and certified professionals.
+The maintenance procedures are detailed in the manufacturer’s service manual and must be performed by trained and certified professionals.
 Brothers Fire & Security Monitoring can assist you with testing, maintaining, and refilling any fire extinguisher.
 Contact us to figure out the best fire prevention system for your building.